Sequential stratified inference for the mean: Desirable properties: consistency and efficiency

-for all $\popN$ such that $\bs{\mu}(\popN) \not \le \bs{\eta}$, then the test is \emph{intersection consistent for} $\bs{\eta}$. \end{definition} An intersection consistent test can be constructed from an I-TSM that, with probability~1, grows without bound whenever $\bs{\mu}(\popN^\star) \not \le \bs{\eta}$.
-An I-TSM is consistent if it leads to an intersection consistent test of $\bs{\eta}$.
-Constructing such an I-TSM requires protecting against two failure modes.
-First, we must ensure that in at least one stratum in which $\mu_k^\star > \eta_k$, the stratumwise TSM $M_{kt}(\eta_k)$ grows.\footnote{ Recalling a classic example, suppose that in each stratum the population is binary and we are using the Bernoulli SPRT as the TSM.
-It is well known that, even when $\mu_k^\star > \eta_k$, if the tuning parameter corresponding to the suspected alternative mean is incorrectly specified, the stratumwise TSM $M_{kt}(\eta_k)$ has a positive probability of never crossing $1/\alpha$.
-Predictably estimating the true mean or mixing over a prior distribution can remedy this issue (c.f. \citep{Robbins52, stark23, waudby-smithRamdas24}). } Second, we must ensure that the stratumwise TSM for any stratum in which $\mu_k^{\star} \le \eta_k$ (eventually) does not drive the I-TSM towards zero.
-That can be accomplished by curtailing sampling in strata where there is evidence that $\mu_k^{\star} \le \eta_k$; by reducing the bets in those strata to zero; or by ensuring that at some stage, an overwhelming fraction of the samples come from some stratum in which the null is false.\footnote{ Instead of combining stratumwise TSMs by multiplication, we could combine them by averaging \citep{cho_peeking_2024}; or instead of combining stratumwise TSMs into an I-TSM, we could combine the (independent) stratumwise $P$-values derived from the TSMs into a single $P$-value, for instance, using Fisher's combining function \citep{ottoboniEtal18, SpertusStark2022}. }
+An I-TSM $M_t(\bs{\eta})$ is consistent if it grows without bound whenever $\bs{\mu}(\popN) \not \le \bs{\eta}$, producing an almost-surely shrinking $P$-value and an intersection consistent test of $\bs{\eta}$ (i.e., a `test of power 1'; see \citet[\S 3.3]{ramdas2025hypothesis}).
+When sampling without replacement, consistency can be trivially satisfied by setting the I-TSM to infinity when the intersection null is certainly false in one stratum, even if it is certainly true in another.\footnote{ With product combining, this entails defining $\infty \times 0 := \infty.$ } When sampling with replacement, constructing a consistent I-TSM requires protecting against two failure modes.
+First, in at least one stratum in which $\mu_k^\star > \eta_k$, the stratumwise TSM $M_{kt}(\eta_k)$ must grow.\footnote{ This is not a given.
+Recalling a classic example, suppose that in each stratum the population is binary and we are using the Bernoulli SPRT as the TSM.
+It is well known that, even when $\mu_k^\star > \eta_k$, if the tuning parameter corresponding to the suspected alternative mean is incorrectly specified, the stratumwise TSM $M_{kt}(\eta_k)$ has a positive probability of never crossing $1/\alpha$ \citep{wald45}. } Second, the stratumwise TSM for any stratum in which $\mu_k^{\star} \le \eta_k$ must not shrink towards zero without bound.
+That can be accomplished by curtailing sampling in strata where there is evidence that $\mu_k^{\star} \le \eta_k$; by reducing the bets in those strata to zero; or by ensuring that at some stage, an overwhelming fraction of the samples come from some stratum in which the null is false.\footnote{ Another strategy is to change the combining function when constructing $P_t(\bs{\eta})$.
+Averaging \citep{cho_peeking_2024} or Fisher's combining function \citep{SpertusStark2022} are consistent even when some $P$-values approach zero. }

 \begin{definition}[Global consistency] Consider a sequentially valid, level $\alpha$ test of the global null $\mu^\star \le \eta_0$, and let $P_t$ denote the $P$-value for that test at time $t$.
 The test is \emph{globally consistent} iff